Universal quantum computation via scalable measurement-free error correction: Practical considerations

-In this setting, a QEC cycle is then dominated by the measurement time $T_M$.
-In particular, for an extraction of a single type of syndromes, the measurements of the stabilizers is generally performed $d$ times to be robust against circuit-level noise.
-Within this measurement time we can also include the shuttling time to a separate readout zone, which can be non-negligible~\cite{bluvstein2024}.
+For comparing with equivalent feed-forward (FF) implementations, we use a QEC code that is equivalent by the number of correctable errors $t_N$ rather than the distance, cf. \cref{eq:t_N}.
+Thus, we consider a logical qubit encoded in a $d_N^\mathrm{eff} \times d_N^\mathrm{eff}$ register, using some CSS code such as the rotated surface code, allowing for local stabilizer extractions without shuttling.
+We assume that by correctly decoding the syndrome information, we can correct up to $t_N = \lfloor (d_N^\mathrm{eff}-1)/2\rfloor$ faults on the data qubits.
+In this setting, a QEC cycle is then dominated by the measurement and feed-forward time $T_{FF}$.
+In particular, for an extraction of a single type of syndromes, the measurements of the stabilizers is generally performed $d_N^\mathrm{eff}$ times to be robust against circuit-level noise.
+Within this measurement time we also include the shuttling time to a separate readout zone, if needed, which can be non-negligible~\cite{bluvstein2024}.